-Complete the table on page 6 of this syllabus (in lieu of using the table, you may do this in paragraph format; be sure to include all requested information).
+Complete Table 1 below (in lieu of using the table, you may do this in paragraph format; be sure to include all requested information).
 List each objective from your proposal (or updated with approval from the advisor if changes were made).
 State whether they were met, partially met, or not met.
 In the Description column, describe the activities that led to meeting the objectives.
 If any proposed objectives were not met, then explain why.
 Describe the roles and responsibilities you had during the field experience, noting whether the actual activities were the same as or different than those described in the proposal.